CORaleigh/bike-raleigh/README.md

 **Team Members**
 When beginning work - assign an issue to yourself and move it to in progress (if in GitHub add the 'in progress' label).
 Create a new branch.
-Submit a PR for code review.
+Submit a PR referencing the issue number (ex. "closes #4") for code review.
 Delete the branch after the code is merged.

 **Non-Team Members**